agorelik2/workout-tracker/README.md

 ## Functionality

-- User is presented with the details of the last workout, and is able to choose between creating a new workout or continueing the existing workout
+- User is presented with the details of his last workout, and is able to choose between creating a new workout or continueing the existing workout
-- Fitness Tracker Dashboard allows user to add a new workout
-- User is required to select a type of workout from "Resistance" and "Cardio"
+- Once the selection is made, user is presented with a new screen that allows him to enter the details for the new exercise or workout.
+Fist, user is required to select a type of the new exercise.
+The two options are "Resistance" and "Cardio"
-- User is presented with the screen that allows him to add the details of the exercise including
+- User can enter the details for the exercise based on the type of the exercise selected before.
-- User can either "Add Exercise" or "Complete" option
+- User can select either "Add Exercise" or "Complete" option
 - User can see the graphic representation of workout tracker if he clicks on the "Fitness Tracker Dashboard" link

 ## Database